Explore health content from A to Z.

 Avoid aspirin and other blood-thinning medications.

-Ask your doctor about receiving vaccinations for other liver diseases.
+Ask your doctor about receiving vaccinations for other viruses that can cause liver diseases.

-Make a follow-up appointment as directed by our staff for lab tests, imaging of your liver (ultrasound every 6 months), and endoscopy to evaluate for varices.
+Make a follow-up appointment as directed by our staff for lab tests, blood tests for liver cancer, and imaging of your liver (ultrasound every 6 months), and endoscopy to evaluate for varices.

 Call your doctor immediately if you have any of the following: